What is counselling

 We offer Skype (face to face), Whats App, face time, phone or email therapy sessions.
 Sessions are organised and take place at an agreed time between you and the

 Online sessions allow flexibility, privacy and anonymity and is more manageable within the context of a modern lifestyle.

 Created in the 1950s by American psychologist, Carl Rogers, the person-centred approach ultimately sees human beings as having an innate tendency to develop towards their full potential.
 However, this ability can become blocked or distorted by our life experiences – particularly those that affect our sense of value.

-This allows the individual to feel accepted and better understand their own feelings – essentially helping them to reconnect with their inner values and sense of self-worth.
+This allows the individual to feel accepted and better understand their own feelings ultimately helping them to reconnect with their inner values and sense of self-worth.
 This reconnection with their inner resources enables them to find their own way to move forward.
-(Counselling Directory.org.uk)

 The word psychodynamic derives from the Greek word “psyche” which relates to therapy (combination of the mind, spirit and soul) and the word “dynamic” which relates to the interactions of these three parts both internally and externally.

 Cognitive Behavioural Therapy

 Cognitive behavioural therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave.